Jordyn Listro: Tampa Bay Sun

 On April 23, 2024, Listro was announced as one of the first-ever signings for Tampa Bay Sun, who began play in the USL Super League in August 2024.
 She was joined by fellow NWSL alumni Domi Richardson and Erika Tymrak.
 Listro was also named captain of the 2024–2025 team.
 During a match against Dallas Trinity on May 3, 2025, Listro became the first player to receive a red card in the history of the USL Super League.

-International
+International career

-In addition to Canada, Listro was also eligible to represent Italy at the international level; her grandparents were born there.
+In addition to Canada, Listro was eligible to represent Italy at the international level; her grandparents were born there.
 In 2012, Listro was named to the Canada under-17 squad for the 2012 FIFA U-17 Women's World Cup held in Azerbaijan.
 She made one appearance at the tournament, as a substitute in the opening game against Nigeria.

 After Canada Soccer had dropped contact with Listro when she went to college, she received her first senior national team call-up in January 2021 for a training camp ahead of the 2021 SheBelieves Cup.
 She was one of six uncapped players named to incoming head coach Bev Priestman's first squad.
 Listro made her senior international debut on February 21, starting in the second game of the tournament and playing 61 minutes of a 1–0 win over Argentina.